firebase/extensions/firestore-send-email/README.md

 To send email attachments, you have to include an `attachments` array to the `message` map:

 *Please note that the* `pathname` *property requires a URL path to the file you wish to attach.*
+*For further options, please consult [nodemailer attachment options](https://nodemailer.com/message/attachments/), bearing in mind you have no access to the file system.*

 ```js
 admin.firestore().collection('mail').add({